RadimOliva/radimoliva.github.io/_projects/thrift-store-directory.md

 First I start with the prompt:

-#### Goal:
+## Goal

 I want you to build me an MVP of an online directory for second hand stores in Prague.

-#### Crucial concepts to keep in mind:
-- minimalist, simple and visually pleasing, calm, non-distracting design
-- mobile-friendly and responsive (majority of users are expected to come from mobile devices)
-- lightning-fast load times, buttery smooth responses
-- simplest possible techstack to minimize bloat and number of potential bugs.

-#### Project goal:
-- to give users easy, elegant and fast overview of Second Hand store locations in the city of Prague with the basic information about each store.

-#### Target demographic:
-- users who don't want to go through the search engine listings looking at individual store pages or through general directories that are not very user-friendly and visually attractive.

-#### Features & Requirements:
-1. **Landing Page Design** (visual reference in image landing_page.png):
-    - **Block_A: Heading with the title**
-        - title: "Sekáče v Praze"
-    - **Block_B: Carousel of thrift stores**
-        - pulled from a database of all the stores
-        - 5 stores in a single row
-        - a button on each side of the carousel, when clicked it moves the visible list by 5 stores (or less if not available) in the appropriate direction (in a smooth animation)
-        - design of a single element of this list: border-less rectangular (taller than wide) image of the store with a store title in the bottom displayed on top of the image
-    - **Block_C: Interactive area for Map and Store_Page**
-        - by default shows map of Prague (referred to as Map) zoomed to show about 3/4 of the Prague city area (Map)
-        - on the Map are shown markers with the geolocation of each store in the database
-        - clicking on a marker on the Map or a store from the Carousel (Block_B) opens up a Store_Page
-        - whenever Store_Page is displayed the Block_C gets divided between the Map (left side, 30% of the area) and the Store_Page (right side, 70% of the area), this division happens in an animated fashion (both the Map and Store_page live inside the Block_C)
-    - **Map**
-        - minimal tile design, fast load times and smooth transitions, movement and zooming are of utmost importance
-    - **Store_Page**
-        - Store Image
-        - Photo Gallery
-        - Store Title
-        - Opnening Hours
-        - Address
-        - Description
-    - **Database:**
-        - Only to keep the store data
-    - **Design and typography**
-        - for color and typography reference use visual_design.jpg image.
-        - use modern and minimal styling
+## Crucial concepts to keep in mind

+* minimalist, simple and visually pleasing, calm, non-distracting design
+* mobile-friendly and responsive (majority of users are expected to come from mobile devices)
+* lightning-fast load times, buttery smooth responses
+* simplest possible techstack to minimize bloat and number of potential bugs

+## Project goal

+To give users easy, elegant and fast overview of Second Hand store locations in the city of Prague with the basic information about each store.

+## Target demographic

+Users who don't want to go through the search engine listings looking at individual store pages or through general directories that are not very user-friendly and visually attractive.

+## Features & Requirements

+### 1. Landing Page Design
+(visual reference in image landing_page.png)

+#### Block_A: Heading with the title
+* title: "Sekáče v Praze"

+#### Block_B: Carousel of thrift stores
+* pulled from a database of all the stores
+* 5 stores in a single row
+* a button on each side of the carousel, when clicked it moves the visible list by 5 stores (or less if not available) in the appropriate direction (in a smooth animation)
+* design of a single element of this list: border-less rectangular (taller than wide) image of the store with a store title in the bottom displayed on top of the image

+#### Block_C: Interactive area for Map and Store_Page
+* by default shows map of Prague (referred to as Map) zoomed to show about 3/4 of the Prague city area (Map)
+* on the Map are shown markers with the geolocation of each store in the database
+* clicking on a marker on the Map or a store from the Carousel (Block_B) opens up a Store_Page
+* whenever Store_Page is displayed the Block_C gets divided between the Map (left side, 30% of the area) and the Store_Page (right side, 70% of the area), this division happens in an animated fashion (both the Map and Store_page live inside the Block_C)

+#### Map
+* minimal tile design, fast load times and smooth transitions, movement and zooming are of utmost importance

+#### Store_Page
+* Store Image
+* Photo Gallery
+* Store Title
+* Opening Hours
+* Address
+* Description

+#### Database
+* Only to keep the store data

+#### Design and typography
+* for color and typography reference use visual_design.jpg image
+* use modern and minimal styling

+---

 *May 23, 2025*